 Coughs come in a variety of forms.
 For example, you may see coughs referred to as either productive or nonproductive.
 A productive cough is a cough that brings up mucus or phlegm, while a nonproductive cough is dry.

-Additionally, coughs can be further defined by their duration:
+Additionally, doctors define coughs by their duration:

-- Subacute cough.
-A cough is considered subacute when it lasts between 3 and 8 weeks.
+- Subacute cough: A subacute lasts between

 Now that you know about the different types of coughs, let’s explore how long a cough can last for several common illnesses.

 The common cold is an upper respiratory tract infection.
 These infections can be caused by more than 200 types of viruses, although rhinoviruses are the most common type of virus that causes a cold.

 A cough can often stick around for 10 to 14 days and is usually the last cold symptom to go away.
 In some cases, a cough may last longer than 2 weeks.

 Like the common cold, the flu is also an upper respiratory tract infection.
 Different strains of the influenza virus cause it.
 There are seasonal epidemics of flu every fall and winter around the world.